juanjofrelopez/design-patterns/README.md

 - Classes should be closed for modification and open to extension.
 - Depend upon abstractions.
 Do not depend upon concrete classes.
 (Dependency Inversion Principle).
 - Least knowlede: talk only to your inmediate friends.
+- The hollywood principle: Don't call us, we'll call you.
+High level components decide when and how to call low level components.

 ## Tips and tricks